EdricChan03/rss-reader-angular/docs/dev/actionicon-service.md

 # `ActionIconService`

 ## Description

-This `@Injectable()` makes it easier to add menu items to a toolbar, similar to like Android.
-(For those of you who don't know, those icons on that toolbar are known as menu item just shown as action buttons and the toolbar's also known as an `ActionBar`.)
-Anyways, enough of Android and Material Design and whatever.
+This service makes it easier to add menu items to a toolbar, similar to like Android.

-In the future, this will be revisited and may be integrated with `SharedService`.
+**NOTE:** In the future, this may be revisited and integrated with `SharedService`.

-## Notices
+## Prerequisites

 Ensure that `ActionIconsModule` is imported to your main app's module under the `imports` array:

 ```typescript
 import { ActionIconsModule } from 'path/to/actionitem.service';
 @NgModule({
   imports: [ActionIconsModule]
 })
 ```
-That's it!
-There's nothing else there is!
-On to the documentation then...

-(Examples will be at the bottom this time...)
+---

 # Methods

 ## `addActionIcon`

 ```typescript
 addActionIcon(actionItem: ActionIcon): void;
 ```

 <!-- start-enclose-content -->

 ### Description

 Adds a menu item.

 ### Params

 Param | Type | Description | Notes
 ---|---|---|---
 `actionItem` | `ActionIcon` | The menu item to add | -
 <!-- end-enclose-content -->

 ## `getActionIcons`

 ```typescript
 getActionIcons(): ActionIcon[];
 ```

 <!-- start-enclose-content -->

 ### Description

 Gets the menu items.

 ### Returns

 `ActionIcon[]`
 <!-- end-enclose-content -->

 ## `removeActionIcon`

 ```typescript
 removeActionIcon(id: number): void;
 ```

 <!-- start-enclose-content -->

 ### Description

 Removes the specified menu item at the index.

 ### Params

 Param | Type | Description | Notes
 ---|---|---|---
 `id` | `number` | The index of the menu item | -
 <!-- end-enclose-content -->

 ## `removeActionIcons`

 ```typescript
 removeActionIcons(): void;
 ```
 <!-- start-enclose-content -->

 ### Description

 Removes all menu items.
 <!-- end-enclose-content -->

 ## `getActionIconById`

 ```typescript
 getActionIconById(id: number): ActionIcon;
 ```
 <!-- start-enclose-content -->

 ### Description

 Gets a menu item by its index.

 ### Returns

 `ActionIcon`

 ### Params

 Param | Type | Description | Notes
 ---|---|---|---
 `id` | `number` | The index of the menu item to get | -
 <!-- end-enclose-content -->

 ## `addActionIconOnClickListener`

 ```typescript
 addActionIconOnClickListener(id: number, callback: (ev?: Event) => void): void;
 ```
 <!-- start-enclose-content -->

 ### Description

 Adds an onclick listener to the specified menu item.

 ### Returns

 `ActionIcon`

 ### Params

 Param | Type | Description | Notes
 ---|---|---|---
 `id` | `number` | The index of the menu item to get | - `callback` | `(ev?: Event)=> void` | The callback of the onclick listener | -
 <!-- end-enclose-content -->

+---

 # Examples

 <!-- start-enclose-content -->

-## Setting up the toolbar with the service (method 1)
+## Method 1: Setting up the toolbar with the service

 `my-app.component.html`:
 ```html
 <mat-toolbar>
   <app-actionicons></app-actionicons>
 </mat-toolbar>
 ```

-## Setting up the toolbar with the service (method 2)
+## Method 2: Setting up the toolbar with the service

 See the source code for [`app.component.html`](https://github.com/Chan4077/rss-reader/blob/src/app/app.component.html).

 Snippet of code: